Restoration of Firearm Rights

 - Have completed the terms of their sentence.

-- 5 years or more consecutive since completion of sentence, without having been convicted of any felony, gross misdemeanor or misdemeanor crimes .
+- 5 years or more consecutive since completion of sentence, without having been convicted of any new crime .